Arcanorum/rogueworld/guides/MAP_EDITOR_WALKTHROUGH.md

 # Editing the ground

+For a dungeon set above ground, the

+For an underground

 Empty tile to mark areas that can't walked on and represent an area that it doesn't make sense to see, such as with an underground map.